 The Monkey Head Nebula is located near the head of Orion, in the direction of Gemini constellation.
 It lies roughly a third of the distance from the bright star Alhena, Gamma Geminorum, to Alnath, Beta Tauri.

 The open cluster NGC 2175 was discovered by the Italian astronomer Giovanni Batista Hodierna before 1654.
+It lies at a distance of 6,350 light years from the solar system.
+The cluster was independently discovered by the German astronomer Karl Christian Bruhns in 1857.

 Monkey Head Nebula location.
 Image: NASA (Wikisky)